IT’S GETTING HOT…and yes, we’re still accepting cool-ties in 2017!

 …THANKS for helping keep the troops COOL!

 Not sure you want to make cool-ties, but want to help in other ways?
-Check out Ten Easy Ways to Support Our Troops!
+Check out our website for more ways you can express your thanks!

 As always, THANK YOU so very much for your support!